ttboma/practice-hdlbits-spinalhdl/README.md

 Another choice originally from the scala template is [MUnit](https://scalameta.org/munit/docs/getting-started.html).
 But it has no stability guarantees.

 Note that it is not realistic to do simulation with ScalaTest.
 To find out usage of ScalaTest, [VexRiscv](https://github.com/SpinalHDL/VexRiscv) is a good code-base to trace.

-# Practice with HDLBits

-SpinalHDL has a steep learning curve.
-To get started, I recommend practicing how to write SpinalHDL code using this website: [HDLBits — Verilog Practice](https://hdlbits.01xz.net/wiki/Main_Page).

-I have included several practice solutions in the `src/main/scala/hdlbits` folder.
-The generated simulation files and Verilog files will be placed in the `gen` and `simWorkspace` folders.

-Please note that these solutions are not necessarily optimal, but rather intended to help you gradually work through the SpinalHDL language.

 # Developer's Note